What We'll Cover

 Money Motivated

-We designed our system to maximize units returned.
+We designed our system to maximize units returned in the betting industry using predictive analytics and sports data.

 Units returned is the single most important factor in becoming a successful sports bettor.
 Units returned translates into profit, which generates a return on your investment.

 There’s a lot of false marketing in the industry that showcases win percentage as the most important factor in sports betting.
-While win percentage is important, we must consider the method behind it & understand that not all wins are the same.
+While win percentage is important, we must consider the method behind accurate predictions and understand that not all wins are the same.

 This is where we break the stigma.
-We are fully transparent in everything we do & answer the most important question in sports betting:
+We are fully transparent in everything we do and answer the most important question in sports betting:

 “Am I making money?”